-Breaktime is at 10.15am for fifteen minutes.
-Lunchtime is at 1:00pm for forty minutes.
+Breaktime is at 10.15am for 15 minutes.
+Lunchtime is at 1:00pm for 40 minutes.
 Lunch can be taken in the school canteen where a varied menu includes hot meals and paninis.
 Packed lunches can be brought in and eaten in the dining hall.

-Students pay for canteen purchases using their Young Scot Card (which acts as a cashless card). £2 per day is typically enough to cover a main course and a drink.
-Funds can be added to this via self-service terminals using coins (but no 1p/2p/5p/10p) or via the office for bank notes.
+Students pay for canteen purchases using their Young Scot Card (which acts as a cashless card). £2.70 per day is enough to cover a main course and a drink.
+Funds can be added by parents/carers using ParentPay or by the pupil themselves at the self-service terminal with bank notes or coins (but not 1p/2p/5p/10p), or via the school office using any denomination.
 The Young Scot Card may also be used to obtain discounts at many shops, such as Co-op, Topshop, Schuh, Pizza Hut.

-Applications for free school meals open in June 2017 for 2017/18 and can be found on the council website.
+Applications for free school meals 2019/2020 and can be found on the council website.
 Please do register for free school meals if your child is eligible.
 Money for free meals is put automatically on to pupils’ Young Scot cards.

 At the start of S1 and usually up to the September mid-term (Monday holiday) S1 pupils are not allowed off the school premises.
 Thereafter, they are permitted off the school premises at lunchtime.

-Some clubs, for example music groups, take place at lunchtime and the library is another place where pupils can go to at this point in the day.
+Lunchtime is also a time when some clubs take place, for example music groups.
+The library is another place where pupils can go to at this point in the day.